 Inklings Abroad 2020

-This year, June 2018, we are taking three trips over 3 weeks.
+This year, late May through early June 2019, we are taking a single trip over 2ish weeks.
 Here's the scoop:

 We’ll explore the city of the dreaming spires, visit C.S.
 Lewis’s home, raise a pint in the Bird and Baby, and discuss the lives of the Inklings in depth.
 There will also be several optional day-trips. such as to London, Stratford and the Cotswolds.